-The Google My Business API provides an interface for managing business location information on Google.
+The Google Business Profile API provides an interface for managing business location information on Google.
 A business can grant access through OAuth consent to another business to manage their profile on their behalf.

 Managed businesses on Business Profile have already been verified through the Business Profile verification process.
-If a business you want to enable for Business Messages for is already a verified Business Profile, you can extend the Business Profile OAuth consent flow to onboard that business to Business Messages and auto-verify the business for launch on Business Messages.
+You can extend the Business Profile OAuth consent flow to onboard these businesses to Business Messages and auto-verify them for launch on Business Messages.

-This is a more scalable and faster method to launching Business Messages and the recommended flow for enabling messaging for a Business Profile location.
+This is a more scalable and faster method to launch Business Messages and is the recommended flow for enabling messaging for a Business Profile location.

 You must be an existing Business Profile partner with access to the Google My Business APIs.
 If you aren't, follow the Business Profile prerequisites to apply for access.

 Enable Business Messages for a verified Business Profile location

-In your existing OAuth consent flow where a Business Profile account owner grants you access to call the Google My Business APIs on their behalf, update the API scopes to include
+In your existing OAuth consent flow where a Business Profile account owner grants you access to call the Google Business Profile APIs on their behalf, update the API scopes to include

 Both scopes are required to successfully auto-verify the agent and business locations.

 Create an agent with a

 displayNamethat matches the name of least one of the Google My Business listings owned by the OAuth credentials you obtained in the previous step.
-Look up locations with the Google My Business API to find the names of businesses.
+Look up locations with the Google Business Profile API to find the names of businesses.

 For name matching,

 - Character casing is insensitive.

 - Each word within the agent name needs to match to a word within the GMB location.
 For example, an agent name "GMB Bakery" matches "Gmb Bakery Mountain View", "Gmb Bakery", and "gmb bakery sunnyvale", but it doesn't match "Bakery San Francisco".